 The Outreach Team is available to provide support to programs that would like assistance with strategizing around recruitment of new families.
 Enrollment Specialists on the Outreach Team speak with families all across New York City on a daily basis about early childhood education options.
 The team connects with families over the phone, at community events, and by leveraging hundreds of community partnerships.
 Enrollment Specialists can meet with early childhood education program staff to help develop a long-term outreach plan, identify recruitment strategies for programs to incorporate into their own

 The Pre-K Quality Snapshot is also available to help families understand quality at Pre-K for All programs.
-The Snapshot includes results from the NYC School Survey of Families and Teachers as well as data from program assessments (CLASS, ECERS-R, and, for District Schools, the Quality Review).
+This year's Snapshot includes results from the NYC School Survey of Families and Teachers.
 Our goal is to give families information to help them find the program that best meets their child’s needs.

 - You can use the resources below to learn more about the Pre-K Quality Snapshot